 A website that has the appearance of an online survey company website, but in fact is not.
 Marketing companies or online lead generation companies typically run these “pseudo” websites.

-The internet can be a tricky place - sometimes telling the difference between what a genuine online survey survey website looks like, and a pseudo survey site is difficult.
+The internet can be a tricky place – sometimes telling the difference between what a genuine online survey survey website looks like, and a pseudo, or fake, survey site is difficult.

 |Genuine Online Survey Website||Pseudo Online Survey Website|

-Earning potentials listed.
-Typically, $75 or $50 per online surveys is listed
+- Earning potentials listed.
+Typically, $75 or $50 per online survey completion is listed as being realistic

 Typically these companies make their money in two ways: